se-edu/learningresources/contents/linux/shell.md

 ./calculate
 ```

-But you are not satisified with manual testing, instead, you want to test with larger data set file `DataBundle`.
+But you are not satisfied with manual testing, instead, you want to test with larger data set file `DataBundle`.
 And verify the output with another executable `verify`, which takes in the result as input and verify its correctness and output **PASS** or **FAIL**.
 Here's how we can do it.

 ```bash
 ./calculate < DataBundle > result
 ./verify < result
 ```
-Notice in this case, `calculate` uses the data in `DataBundle` as input, and output the results to the file`result`.
+Notice in this case, `calculate` uses the data in `DataBundle` as input, and output the results to the file `result`.
 Then, `result` is taken as input to `verify`, and the final verification result is printed on screen.

 Furthermore, if the code we write is buggy, it throws exception and error messages are directed to error output, then our result file will be empty!
-To handle it properly, we can also redirect error output to a file `errors`, and verify it is empty(such that no error occues during execution) before we execute `verify`.
+To handle it properly, we can also redirect error output to a file `errors`, and verify it is empty(such that no error occurs during execution) before we execute `verify`.

 ```bash
 #!/bin/bash